docpad-archive/documentation/community/plugins.html.md

 Here is a listing of all the plugins available for DocPad.
-If you have created a plugin, be sure to list it here :-)
+If you have created a plugin, be sure to [include it in this listing!](https://github.com/bevry/docpad-documentation/edit/master/community/plugins.html.md) :)

 ## Installing